ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Mac hesitates, then nods and grabs a nearby shovel.
 As he hands it over, Makayla turns to the group, her expression shifting to leadership._

 **MAKAYLA**

 > You there Mac, Mac?

-_Mac takes a short breath and grasps his shovel.
+\_Asher takes a short breath and grasps his shovel.
 He begins to dig and dig and dig - almost in anger - almost too fast.

 **MAKAYLA**

+> Relax baby brother

+**MAC**

+> What is he digging for?

+**MAKAYLA**

+> He's not digging FOR anything

 > Alright.
+The best thing we could probably do is rub our faces with mod.

-_The kids, led by Makayla, move deeper into the tall grass, toward the tallest grass where the coast drops off into the sea.
+The kids, led by Makayla, move deeper into the tall grass, toward the tallest grass where the coast drops off into the sea.
 The fog thickens, and the air grows colder.

 ---